Nikscorp/soap/README.md

 ## Installation

 To host your instance of app you follow these instructions.
-To use any option you need to obtain OMDB API Key (free).
+To use any option you need to obtain TMDB API Key (free).

 ### Get pre-build image